GoodmanBen/fee-free-ticketing/README.md

 6. Update the Stripe webhook event to send requests to the service's Google Cloud Run endpoint.
 7. Complete.

-Having now saved some dollar amount on platform fees, realize that sometimes it is worth paying someone to manage a service for you and use Eventbrite etc. for subsequent events.
+Having now saved some dollar amount on platform fees, realize that sometimes it is worth paying someone to manage a service for you and use Eventbrite etc. for subsequent events 😅.